ndmalc/SAP-ICF-logoff-Open-Redirect/README.md

 curl -v -L {BaseURL}/sap/public/bc/icf/logoff?redirecturl=https://example.com
 ```

 An HTTP redirection based on `location` HTTP header is performed.
-It follows the URL given in `redirecturl`
+It follows the URL given in `redirecturl`.

 ## What is the impact ?